Ladysnake/Gens/README.md

   - Grants back 4 food points.
   - May randomly apply nausea (10% chance) for 5 seconds.
   - Gives back a bowl when consumed.

+# Use in Modpacks:
+This mod can be used in any modpack as long as it features a link to this repository.
+Keep in mind that it may not be stable enough for survival play.